-Subject: Chief's Administrative Investigation into the Custody
+Subject: Chief's Administrative Investigation into the Custody Injury to Complainant 2020.48

 It is recommended that the Toronto Police Services Board (Board) receive the following report.

 There are financial implications relating to the recommendation contained within this report.

 Whenever the Special Investigations Unit (S.I.U.) investigates an incident involving serious injury or death, provincial legislation requires the chief of police, of the relevant police service, to conduct an administrative investigation.
 This is the Chief's report in respect of this incident.